kirkshoop/async_scope/async-resource.md

 The patterns model RAII for objects used by *async-function*s.

 In C++, RAII works by attaching the constructor and destructor to a block of code in a function.
-This pattern uses `run()` to represent the block that the object is contained in.
-The `run()` *async-function* satisfies the structure requirement (only nested *async-function*s use the object) and satisfies the correct-by-construction requirement (the object is not available until the `run()` *async-function* is started).
+This pattern uses the `run()` *async-function* to represent the block in which the object is contained.
+The `run()` *async-function* satisfies the structure requirement (only nested *async-function*s use the object) and satisfies the correct-by-construction requirement (the object is not available until the `run()` *async-function* is started and the object is closed when all nested *async-function*s complete).

 ## run(), open(), and close()